 Eric Niquette UI, UX, Accessibility

-The evaluation and subsequent remediation of a PDF document is a multi-step process of automated and manual checks.
+The evaluation and subsequent remediation of a PDF document is a multi-step process that combined several automated and manual checks.
 This guide provides a high-level overview of metadata, tags, bookmarks, and general structure, as well as basic semantics and other best practices.

 Automated tools such as PAC 2021 will also be used but can be skipped entirely if desired.